 Performing a Systems Check

-- Brake fluid level: With your car on a level surface, the brake fluid level should fall between the lines marked “min” and “max.”
+- Brake fluid level: Locate the brake fluid reservoir.
+You may have a remote filler located away from the brake master cylinder, or it may be directly on top of the master cylinder.
+When in doubt refer to your vehicle owner’s manual.
+With your car on a level surface, the brake fluid level should fall between the lines marked “min” and “max.”
 If you need to add brake fluid, only use the recommended fluid from a sealed container and follow the correct procedure, all of which can be found in your owner’s manual.

 Performing an Operational Check

 Pay attention to what happens when you step on the brake pedal when you’re driving, as this can indicate the overall health of your brake.
 The key to keeping on top of brake maintenance is being observant as to how your brakes feel when you’re using them.
 Here are a few things to watch out for when you are using your brakes:

 - Abnormal noises: You should hear almost nothing when slowing down and coming to a stop.
 When you depress the brake pedal, any squealing, scraping or rubbing noises that result are a sure sign that there is something wrong with your brakes.
 Clicking or clunking sounds could be indicative of abnormally loose brake or suspension parts.
 Abnormal noises could be caused by something as simple as a stone tossed up into the brakes or as serious as a loose bolt or broken pad.
 If you hear an abnormal brake noise don’t put off checking it.
 Not only can brake performance be drastically reduced but the potential repair cost can skyrocket if components start to damage each other.